 Then there are the sellers who set their house list prices on the high side, either wanting to set a starting point in negotiations (not a good idea), or because they're blind to what their house is worth.
 Sellers tend to have difficulty believing that their house has dropped in value (which can happen dramatically after a major market correction).

-Sometimes, the fault for overpricing a home lies with an inexperienced or unscrupulous real estate agent, who "bought the listing"—that is, convinced the seller that he or she could get a higher amount for the house despite what other agents were saying about how the place compared in value to other properties.
+Sometimes, the fault for overpricing a home lies with an inexperienced or unscrupulous real estate agent, who "bought the listing"—that is, convinced the sellers that they could get a higher amount for the house despite what other agents were saying about how the place compared in value to other properties.

 In the end, it's up to you (with the help of your real estate agent) to decide how much a house that you like is really worth—and how much you're willing to offer for it.
 Base your offer price on such factors as: